Helen Palmer (publisher)

-Helen Gwynneth Palmer (9 May 1917 – 6 March 1979) was a prominent Australian socialist publisher after the Khrushchev Secret Speech of 1956 and the USSR's invasion of Hungary of the same year, which caused many leftists to leave the Communist Party of Australia.
+Helen Gwynneth Palmer (9 May 1917 – 6 March 1979) was an Australian socialist publisher after the Khrushchev Secret Speech of 1956 and the USSR's invasion of Hungary of the same year, which caused many leftists to leave the Communist Party of Australia.

 She was responsible for the financial and editorial publication of Outlook, a non-dogmatic magazine of Australian socialism.
 Palmer's significance is her cultivation of an inclusive and tolerant left intellectual network in Sydney and Australia more broadly, which contributed strongly to the emergence of the Australian new left of the late 1960s and early 1970s.

 Palmer was additionally an author, educator, servicewoman, trade unionist and communist activist.

 Contributors to Outlook included the writer Stephen Murray-Smith and the historian Ian Turner, who wrote an article, "The Long Goodbye" for the final issue.
 "How to review over 13 years, 82 issues, of Outlook?" his article began.
 "For 13 years, Outlook has been a significant element in the vanguard, standing on the ground of socialist humanism; is there anything that can take its place," he ended.